loteoo/hyperapp/docs/src/pages/Api/api.md

 [sub, params]
 ```

-Tuples that describe bindings to external events.
+Tuples that describe the bindings between your app and external events.

-They allow you to dispatch [actions](#actions) based on external events, such as websockets, keystrokes or any other events outside hyperapp.
+They allow you to dispatch [actions](#actions) based on external events, such as websockets, keystrokes or any other events outside hyperapp using a declarative API instead of an event-driven one.

+They are used for both adding and removing connections to events outside hyperapp.

 - **sub** - Subscription configurator.
 - **params** - Data to be passed to the configurator.